astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 ```
 $$\boxed{[v_4]^2 = -c^2}$$

 Once again, the size of a 4-vector is a negative number.
-The experimental
+The
-evidence is that the speed of light has the same value for all inertial
+experimental evidence is that the speed of light has the same value
-observers, the size of the 4-velocity is a scalar quantity.
-The 4-velocity
+for all inertial observers, so the size of the 4-velocity is therefore
-meets the requirements set forth by the Michelson-Morley experiment.
+a scalar quantity.
+The 4-velocity meets the requirements set forth by
+the Michelson-Morley experiment.

 When objects are traveling near the speed of light, a convenient quantity
 to define is a unitless 4-velocity known as the 4-beta.
 This saves